-Slow Websites effect your marketing efforts because a slow loading pages not only impacts your conversion rate, but can also impact AdWords Landing Page Quality and ranking in Google search.
+Slow Websites affect your marketing efforts because a slow loading page not only impacts your conversion rate but can also impact AdWords Landing Page Quality and ranking in Google search.
 Improving the performance of your website would in turn improve traffic to your site.
 Hope, you remember my old post on How to Fix Bounce Rate for More Traffic, now, this post will help you in identifying the standard webpage load times across the verticals.

 Obviously, before diagnosing an issue with site load times, you must be aware that there is a problem.
 With your Google Analytics (GA) account, and the right settings, you could be alerted when your page load times raises above critical levels.

 To get an overview of your websites overall performance, you should download this dashboard that configures into your Google Analytics Account.
 Head over to Google Analytics Solution Gallery and search for “Site Performance Dashboard”.